 During plant tours, the inspector should be cognizant of the communication of safety issues throughout the plant.
 This could include observation/review of shift turnovers, operator/control room communications, coordination of operational activities with maintenance and surveillance activities, and resolution of problems affecting plant operation with the appropriate disciplines.
 The inspector may also be able to attend the licensee's plan of the day meeting or equivalent, or other meetings conducted during the inspection as appropriate, to obtain the overall status of the plant and the activities that are planned or in progress.
-The inspector may also meet separately with licensee to obtain the status of the facility.
+The inspector may also meet separately with licensee staff to obtain the status of the facility.

-etermine whether changes to the inspection plan may be warranted based on the observations made during the plant tour(s) and from information received during meetings with the licensee and/or document reviews.
-If focus areas are identified, the inspector should contact management for approval, and communicate this to the licensee as necessary.
+The inspector will determine whether changes to the inspection plan may be warranted based on the observations made during the plant tour(s) and from information received during meetings with the licensee and/or document reviews.
+If focus areas are identified that are outside those approved in the inspection plan, the inspector should contact management for approval, and communicate this to the licensee as necessary.

-Selection of accident sequences for the specific process area(s).
+Selection of accident sequences for specific process area(s).

 The inspector should select a sample of accident sequences in criticality safety, radiation safety, fire safety, and/or chemical safety aspects of operations.

+The inspector should focus on an in-depth vertical slice a small number of samples instead of a superficial review of many samples.
+This “cradle to grave” approach will result in a more thorough examination of the selected accident sequences.

-Additional considerations for selecting accident sequences would include: newly created or implemented sequences; sequences that have a sole IROFS or a low number of IROFS designated as controls; sequences that rely mainly on administrative controls; and/or based upon licensee’s or other facilities operational history and/or events.
+Additional considerations for selecting accident sequences would include: newly created or implemented sequences; sequences that have a sole IROFS or a low number of IROFS designated as controls; sequences that rely mainly on administrative controls; sequences that have the highest risk, and/or based upon licensee’s or other facilities operational history and/or events.

-The inspector should contact the NMSS/ inspection program risk and reliability analyst, Project Manager and/or the Project Inspector for guidance regarding the application of the licensee’s ISA methodology for meeting the performance requirements, if needed.
+The inspector should contact the NMSS/DFM inspection program risk and reliability analyst, Project Manager, and/or the Project Inspector for guidance regarding the application of the licensee’s controls or ISA methodology for meeting the performance requirements, if needed.